 Our veterinary teams provide comprehensive preventive healthcare for pets of all ages to keep them happy and healthy throughout their lifetime.
-Our wellness services include a thorough health examination, infectious disease and parasite testing, prevention vaccinations, and nutrition.
+Our wellness services include basic care ranging from examinations, infectious disease and parasite testing, vaccinations, and nutrition.

 Orlando & Sanford Clinic Hours: